hypersoft/SMART-PARSER/README.md

 ## :SMART-PARSER

+for the parsing of the possiblities, patterns, and compounds of our digitial-communications-world.

 ### for this example of this contrivance-case-claim is for your learning of the basic-usage with the technology.

 ```javascript